 The Lime and Coconut is an expansive, poolside bar with three different levels, including a rooftop, third-floor spot.
 Whatever kinds of vacation-mode cocktails you’re craving, The Lime and Coconut can serve it up, any time day or night.

-4. Classic Dining Options Aboard Navigator of the Seas
+4. Classic Dining Options

 The three-deck main dining room is available to all cruisers, free of charge, and you can show up for a seating during My Time Dining, or at set times for select dinners.

 Dinner menus are filled with elegant favorites, including a lot of steakhouse-type options.
 You can upgrade your main dining room options for an even more elevated experience (though you certainly don’t need an upgrade in order to have a great time).

 Other options include Windjammer, a buffet serving breakfast all the way to late-night snacks, with lots of different eats on display; the Cafe Promenade, with coffee and snacks; Playmakers Sports Bar & Arcade for all of your favorite sports bar-style eats, including burgers and wings; Chops Grille, for signature steakhouse food; Izumi, serving Asian cuisine, including sushi; and a Starbucks, with all your normal Starbucks drinks.

 Not all of these restaurants are included in the normal price of your cruise, but most are fairly priced.
 Twenty-four-hour room service is also available.